eitanyaffe/makeshift-core/README.md

-# Makeshift: a workflow/pipeline infrastructure based on gnu-make
+# Makeshift: a gnu-make workflow extension
 Makeshift is a workflow infrastructure based on gnu-make, developed by Eitan Yaffe (eitan.yaffe@gmail.com).
+It defines makefile functions that allow to define steps (bash calls) that are orgazined within makeshift modules.
+A key feature of makeshift is the ability to rapidly customize any call parameter.

 Installation
 ------------